AMWA-TV/is-04/docs/Controllers.md

 The Controller MUST be capable of using the Registry's IS-04 Query API to discover and dynamically update the state of any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver.

 * The Controller MUST indicate available Senders to the user.
-* The Controller MUST dynamically indicate to the user when a Sender is put â€˜offlineâ€™ or put back 'online'.
+* The Controller MUST dynamically indicate to the user when a Sender is put ‘offline’ or put back 'online'.
 * The Controller MUST indicate available Receivers to the user which have an IS-05 Connection API.
 However, the Controller can choose not to display discovered Receivers without an IS-05 Connection API.